eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 405 hoard points.
-Your 'A Cloth of Shining' has 195 polish power left. `
+You polished 'A very prize like prize' by 94 and now it is worth 494 hoard points.
+Your 'A Cloth of Shining' has 106 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 40 and now it is worth 445 hoard points.
-Your 'A Cloth of Shining' has 155 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 505 hoard points.
+Your 'A Cloth of Shining' has 95 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 448 hoard points.
-Your 'A Cloth of Shining' has 152 polish power left. `
+You polished 'A very prize like prize' by 43 and now it is worth 548 hoard points.
+Your 'A Cloth of Shining' has 52 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 32 and now it is worth 480 hoard points.
-Your 'A Cloth of Shining' has 120 polish power left. `
+You polished 'A very prize like prize' by 23 and now it is worth 571 hoard points.
+Your 'A Cloth of Shining' has 29 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 497 hoard points.
-Your 'A Cloth of Shining' has 103 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 579 hoard points.
+Your 'A Cloth of Shining' has 21 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 500 hoard points.
-Your 'A Cloth of Shining' has 100 polish power left. `
+You polished 'A very prize like prize' by 10 and now it is worth 589 hoard points.
+Your 'A Cloth of Shining' has 11 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 37 and now it is worth 537 hoard points.
-Your 'A Cloth of Shining' has 63 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 594 hoard points.
+Your 'A Cloth of Shining' has 6 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 554 hoard points.
-Your 'A Cloth of Shining' has 46 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 572 hoard points.
-Your 'A Cloth of Shining' has 28 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 577 hoard points.
-Your 'A Cloth of Shining' has 23 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 586 hoard points.
-Your 'A Cloth of Shining' has 14 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 591 hoard points.
-Your 'A Cloth of Shining' has 9 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 6 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`